I Try So Hard, Why Does She Hate Me?

 Ben is a good husband and father.
 He works hard at his job, is well-respected by his peers, and is adored by his children.
 His wife, Sara, on the other hand, can't seem to appreciate anything he does.
 He comes home every night after work, and he always pitches in with dinner, the kids, and the chores, but his wife complains.
 If he is five minutes late, he and the children will have to endure at least ten minutes of complaints over dinner.
 If he ever forgets to take out the trash, he hears about it every day for a week.

 Sometimes he wishes he could just take a break from it all, but he loves his children.
 He also loves his wife, at least who she used to be.
 Over the past five years, she has become a stranger.
 All she does is complain.
 She is angry most of the time, and he cannot remember the last time they had sex.

-The kids are in high school--one is due to graduate in two years, the other in three.
+The kids are in high school—one is due to graduate in two years, the other in three.
 Ben and Sara had always looked forward to the time when the kids would be in college, so they could have the house to themselves.
 That was when they were in their 40s.
-Ten years later, it seems their marriage might end before they empty the nest.
+Ten years later, it seems their marriage might be over before they empty the nest.